solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/automl-azure-portal/README.md

 # Prerequisites

+- If an environment is provided to you.
+Use the workspace named: quick-starts-ws-XXXXX, where XXXXX is your unique identifier.

-- Create an Azure Machine Learning service workspace named: `auto-ml-demo`.
+- If you are using your own Azure subscription.
+Create an Azure Machine Learning service workspace named: `quick-starts-ws`.
 See [Create an Azure Machine Learning Service Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/setup-create-workspace) for details on how to create the workspace.

-- Download the training data file [nyc-taxi-sample-data.csv](https://quickstartsws9073123377.blob.core.windows.net/azureml-blobstore-0d1c4218-a5f9-418b-bf55-902b65277b85/quickstarts/nyc-taxi-data/nyc-taxi-sample-data.csv) on your local disk
+- Download the training data file [nyc-taxi-sample-data.csv](https://quickstartsws9073123377.blob.core.windows.net/azureml-blobstore-0d1c4218-a5f9-418b-bf55-902b65277b85/quickstarts/nyc-taxi-data/nyc-taxi-sample-data.csv) on your local disk.

 ## Step 1: Navigate to Automated Machine Learning in Azure Portal

-- Navigate to the machine learning workspace: `auto-ml-demo`
+- Navigate to the machine learning workspace: `quick-starts-ws-XXXXX` or `quick-starts-ws`
 - Select `Automated machine learning` in the left navigation bar
 - Click on **Create Experiment**